The BIGGEST question – How to improve my website’s SEO?

 How to search for Keywords (long-tail keywords are best)

 Think like a layman.
 Think who are your clients or visitors.
 What challenges or questions do they have?
 What is target market searching?
 Find the answers and you’ll have a picture of your ideal client and these are the people you have to write for.

 Not many use this technique to search keywords.
 Suppose, now you know your clients are searching for.
 Head over to Google and type the keyword in the search bar and without pressing enter, look at the phrases that Google suggests.
 These are those keywords which people are searching for.
 So, start building your own keyword list using just the search bar.

 Find more related keywords for your main keyword using Google Keyword Planner.
 This tool will give you suggestions and alternate keywords worth targeting.

 Slim Down the List

 You know you can’t target all the keywords.
 So you need to narrow down the list by checking the competition on the keyword and eliminating overly competitive keywords.
-You can do this by using a this keyword research tool.

 Select target keywords